Forced Blood Draw

 Is Florida Statute Section 316.1933 Still Constitutional?

 Several decisions in Florida have addressed the constitutionality of a forced and warrantless blood draw in Florida after the Missouri v.
 McNeely decision.
-For instance, in

 For instance, in Florida v.
 Bokilo, the County Court for the 8th Judicial Circuit in and for Brevard County, 23 Fla.
 L. Weekly Supp.
 289a (May 11, 2015) granted the defendant's motion to suppress the blood test results taken without voluntary consent when the blood was not taken for medical purposes and no warrant was obtained.